-Born in Wales to Norwegian immigrant parents, Dahl served in the Royal Air Force during the Second World War.
+Dahl was born in Wales to Norwegian immigrant parents, and he served in the Royal Air Force during the Second World War.
 He became a flying ace and intelligence officer, rising to the rank of acting wing commander.
-He rose to prominence as a writer in the 1940s with works for both children and adults, and he became one of the world's best-selling authors.
+He rose to prominence as a writer in the 1940s with works for children and for adults, and he became one of the world's best-selling authors.
 He has been referred to as "one of the greatest storytellers for children of the 20th century".
-His awards for contribution to literature include the 1983 World Fantasy Award for Life Achievement, and the British Book Awards' Children's Author of the Year in 1990.
+His awards for contribution to literature include the 1983 World Fantasy Award for Life Achievement and the British Book Awards' Children's Author of the Year in 1990.
 In 2008, The Times placed Dahl 16th on its list of "The 50 greatest British writers since 1945".